Pilot Projects

 Outcomes

-• Hu, M., Murphey, Y.L., Wang, S., Qin T., Zhao Z., Gonzalez, R., Freedman V. A. & Zahodne L. (July 2023) Exploring the Use of Deep Learning Neural Networks to Improve Dementia Detection: Automating Coding of the Clock-Drawing Test.
-2023 European Survey Research Conference, Milan, Italy.
+- Hu, M., Murphey, Y.L., Wang, S., Qin T., Zhao Z., Gonzalez, R., Freedman V. A. & Zahodne L. (May 2023) Exploring the Use of Deep Learning Neural Networks to Improve Dementia Detection: Automating Coding of the Clock-Drawing Test.
+Survey Research Center Seminar Series, Institute for Social Research, University of Michigan, Ann Arbor.

 2020